Introduction to Psychology Instructor:

 and you are not present you must (hand write) the Instructor include your name,

-class and the reason for being late and how you will avoid being late in the future
+class and the reason for being late and how you will avoid being late in the

-students and this may lower your semester grade.
+late students and this may lower your semester grade.

 WITHDRAWING FROM COURSE: It